mode51/Tungsten/README.md

 #Tungsten.LiteDb
 * W.LiteDb.LiteDbItem - A base class for your POCO classes (necessary for LiteDbMethods due to needing to know the \_id field)
 * W.LiteDb.LiteDbMethods - CRUD methods for your POCO classes which inherit LiteDbItem

+#Tungsten.IO.Pipes
+* W.IO.Pipes.PipeClient - A named pipe client; designed to be used with W.IO.Pipes.PipeServer
+* W.IO.Pipes.PipeServer - A named pipe server; designed to be used with W.IO.Pipes.PipeClient
+* W.IO.Pipes.FormattedPipeClient - the base class for PipeClient which handles connecting, disconnecting and cleanup
+* W.IO.Pipes.PipeTransceiver - the base class of FormattedPipeClient which handles sending and receiving of data